 Figure 12.
-Annual average (a) and 2018 (b) pH.
+Annual average (a) and 2019 (b) pH.
 Black triangles represent data collected by other programs from the epilimnion, black circles 2m integrated samples collected by AsRA and AWI.
 The gray triangles and circles are from discrete samples collected 1m off the lake bottom.
 Vertical bars represent one standard deviation of the mean.
+Surface pH shows a significant trend over the period of record (y=0.012x-17.1, R=0.21, p=0.0193).